MHR is urging more women to apply for tech-based jobs ahead of Nottingham's inspireWIT Conference for women in technology.

 Sarah Doherty is a junior software engineer who joined MHR’s Apprenticeship Scheme last year.
 She says: “Technology is one of my passions and I’ve always been fascinated by it.
 It has endless possibilities which can be life changing for the business and consumer world.
 Technology is the future and I want to contribute in some aspect to this ever-changing world.
 I enjoy working at MHR because I can do just that.”

 MHR, a £60 million turnover company employing over 650 people, has ambitious growth plans with a focus on technology innovation in the HR and payrolls markets – with a strong focus on ‘the future of work’.
-For further details of vacancies at MHR and to apply online click here.
+See our careers page for further details of vacancies at MHR.